Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Background

-\paragraph{Contextual Word Embeddings} ELMo \cite{peters2018deep}, a deep LSTM \cite{hochreiter1997long} pretrained with a language modeling objective, learns contextual word embeddings.
-This contextualized representation outperforms stand-alone word embeddings, e.g. Word2Vec \cite{mikolov2013distributed} and Glove \cite{pennington2014glove}, with the same task-specific architecture in various downstream tasks.
-Instead of taking the representation from a pretrained model, GPT \cite{radford2018improving} and \newcite{howard2018universal} also fine-tune all the parameters of the pretrained model for a specific task.
-In addition, GPT uses a transformer encoder \cite{vaswani2017attention} instead of an LSTM and jointly fine-tunes with the language modeling objective. \newcite{howard2018universal} propose another fine-tuning strategy by using a different learning rate for each layer with learning rate warmup and gradual unfreezing.
-Finally, concurrent work by \newcite{lample2019cross} incorporates bitext into BERT by training on pairs of parallel sentences. \newcite{schuster2019cross} aligns pretrained ELMo of different languages by learning an orthogonal mapping and shows strong zero-shot and few-shot cross-lingual transfer performance on dependency parsing with 5 Indo-European languages.
-Similar to mulitlingual BERT, \newcite{mulcaire2019polyglot} trains a single ELMo on distantly related language pair and shows mixed results on the benefit of pretaining with distantly related language.
+\paragraph{Contextual Word Embeddings} ELMo \cite{peters-etal-2018-deep}, a deep LSTM \cite{hochreiter1997long} pretrained with a language modeling objective, learns contextual word embeddings.
+This contextualized representation outperforms stand-alone word embeddings, e.g. Word2Vec \cite{mikolov2013distributed} and Glove \cite{pennington-etal-2014-glove}, with the same task-specific architecture in various downstream tasks.
+Instead of taking the representation from a pretrained model, GPT \cite{radford2018improving} and \newcite{howard-ruder-2018-universal} also fine-tune all the parameters of the pretrained model for a specific task.
+Also, GPT uses a transformer encoder \cite{vaswani2017attention} instead of an LSTM and jointly fine-tunes with the language modeling objective. \newcite{howard-ruder-2018-universal} propose another fine-tuning strategy by using a different learning rate for each layer with learning rate warmup and gradual unfreezing.

+Concurrent work by \newcite{lample2019cross} incorporates bitext into BERT by training on pairs of parallel sentences. \newcite{schuster-etal-2019-cross} aligns pretrained ELMo of different languages by learning an orthogonal mapping and shows strong zero-shot and few-shot cross-lingual transfer performance on dependency parsing with 5 Indo-European languages.
+Similar to multilingual BERT, \newcite{mulcaire-etal-2019-polyglot} trains a single ELMo on distantly related languages and shows mixed results as to the benefit of pretaining.

+Parallel to our work, \newcite{pires-etal-2019-multilingual} shows mBERT has good zero-shot cross-lingual transfer performance on NER and POS tagging.
+They show how subword overlap and word ordering effect mBERT transfer performance.
+Additionally, they show mBERT can find translation pairs and works on code-switched POS tagging.
+In comparison, our work looks at a larger set of NLP tasks including dependency parsing and ground the mBERT performance against previous state-of-the-art on zero-shot cross-lingual transfer.
+We also probe mBERT in different ways and show a more complete picture of the cross-lingual effectiveness of mBERT.